availproject/poly-multiproof/spec/src/a_optimizations.md

+# A. Optimizations
+This contains all the optimizations made from the methods of BDFG21 and why they are correct.
+Please read the paper first 😘.
-# Method 1
+## Method 1
 This method is the fastest method for opening, and slightly slower for verification than Method 2.
-As written in the paper, verification is impractically slow for any appreciable number of polynomials/points.
+But, as written in the paper, verification is impractically slow for any appreciable number of polynomials/points.
 So here, we make an assumption to make the computation reasonable: each polynomial is opened at all the same points, that is (using the notation from the paper) $S_i = S_j = T \;\forall i,j \in [k]$

 ### Method 1, Opening
 Let $T = \{ z_1, z_2, \ldots z_t\}$.
 For brevity, assume sums over $i$ are done as $\sum_{i \in [k]}$